 Even by conservative estimations, most telomers are sufficient to allow for about 150 years of life.

-Our mind and body are capable to deliver fantastic performance.
-And last practically forever.
+Our mind and body have the capability to deliver a fantastic performance, and to last practically forever.

 But they need the right conditions.

-In the chapter “meditation” I mentioned the four pillars: physical activity, the right nutrition, social life (friends, family, community) and the mental or spiritual attitude.
+In the chapter 19 - “Meditation.”
+I mentioned the four pillars: physical activity, proper nutrition, social life (friends, family, community) and mental or spiritual attitude.

-In addition to these four pillars there is a very simple but effective practical formula to get out of our mind and body the best, and for a very long time.
+In addition to these four pillars there is a very simple but effective practical formula that allows us to get the best from our mind and body, and over a very long period of time.

-The formula comprises of dividing our daily activity time to three chunks of 5-8 hours each, in parallel to three periods of rest; the 6-7 hours night sleep and two 20-30 minutes breaks for rest or meditation.
+The formula comprises dividing our daily activity time into three chunks of 5-8 hours each, in addition to three rest periods - the 6 to 7 night hours of sleep along with the addition of two 20 to 30 minute breaks daily for rest or meditation.

-Thus, the rest periods, including sleep, will cumulate to one third of the 24 hours cycle, which may sound a lot.
+Thus, the rest periods, including sleep, will occupy one third of the 24 hour cycle, which may sound like a lot.

-The first reaction may be: “a waste of time”.
+Your first reaction might be: “That’s a waste of time.”

-But the point is, that due to this activity-rest-activity-rest cycle formula, our efficiency and efficacy of action multiplies and we get skyrocket performance!
+But the point is, that due to this activity-rest-activity-rest cycle formula, our efficiency and efficacy of action multiplies and we get skyrocketing performance!

-This formula is also vitalizing and energizing, and keeps us young, healthy and energetic!
+This formula is both vitalizing and energizing, and will keep us young, healthy and energetic!

 As opposed to being exhausted!

-Resting is a kind of “investment”, but the ROI (Return on Investment) definitely justifies it.
+Resting is a kind of “investment,” but the ROI (Return on Investment) definitely justifies it.

-You may take a look in my bio and see how much I have achieved, despite devoting this time to sufficient sleep and meditation twice a day.
+Just take a look at my bio to see how much I have achieved, despite devoting this much time to sufficient sleep and meditating twice a day.

-During these resting periods, the brain can organize itself; the thoughts, time to organize the long-term memory, learn from the new experiences and plan the next steps.
-A good demonstration of what happens to the brain, when we don’t allow it some rest, is when we participate in a conference and after 2-3 lectures, we feel the tiredness.
+During these rest periods, the brain can organize itself including its; thoughts, long-term memory; learn from new experiences and plan the next steps.
+A good demonstration of what happens to the brain, when we don’t allow it sufficient rest time, is when we are at a conference and after two to three lectures, we begin to feel tired.

-Regarding the body, you may see the rest breaks as activating a “reset button”, allowing the body to “repair” whatever needs to be fixed, build-up of proteins, refuel and more.
+With regard to the body, you could view rest breaks as activating a “reset button,” allowing the body to “repair” whatever needs to be fixed, build-up proteins, refuel and more.

-Another key ingredient in the formula is playing!
+Another key ingredient in the formula is play!

-The following wise saying is attributed to Benjamin Franklin: “We don’t stop playing because we grow old; we grow old because we stop playing”.
+The following wise saying is attributed to Benjamin Franklin: “We don’t stop playing because we grow old; we grow old because we stop playing.”

 Summary:

-The four pillars of a good and happy life are: physical activity, the right nutrition, social life (friends, family, community) and the mental or spiritual attitude.
+The four pillars of a good and happy life are: physical activity, proper nutrition, social life (friends, family, and community) and mental or spiritual attitude.

-The formula allowing a long life and exceptional performance comprises of dividing our daily activity time to three chunks of 5-8 hours each, in parallel to three periods of rest; the 6-7 hours night sleep and two 20-30 minutes breaks for rest or meditation.
+The formula allowing a long life and exceptional performance comprises dividing our daily activity time into three chunks of 5 to 8 hours each, along with three periods of rest; the six to seven hours of night sleep and two 20-30 minute breaks for rest or meditation.

-The “investment” in a sufficient rest brings an unprecedented ROI in terms of longevity and quality of life!
+This “investment” in sufficient rest brings an unprecedented ROI in terms of longevity and quality of life!

+Chapter 36

-Chapter 36, The third half marathon, Tiberias
+The Third Half Marathon - Tiberias

-Toward my third half marathon I continued all the activities as usually: running, swimming, cycling and gym.
-I believe that my fitness comes from the synergy of this combination.
+As my third half marathon approached I continued with all of my usual activities: running, swimming, cycling and going to the gym.
+I believe that my fitness is the result of the synergy of this combination.

-Friday, December 20, early morning biking.
+Friday, December 20th .
+Early morning biking.

-6:30 am, with the first light I'm out on my bike.
+6:30 AM.
+At first light I'm out on my bike.

-Very soon I realized, that I'm not dressed properly.
-The temperature was 8 degrees Celsius and the wind was quite strong.
-The speed of the bike doubled the effect of the wind.
+I very soon realize that I am not properly dressed.
+The temperature is 8 degrees Celsius (a chilly 46F) and the wind is quite strong.
+The speed of the bike doubles the effect of the wind.

-I was freezing.
+I’m freezing.

 But I never compromise on my plans.